pyrsmk/molt/README.markdown

     molt.discover();

-To finish, you can apply several properties or launch some actions on a specific refreshed node (when a zoom event has been catched by molt, per example) by listening is refreshing state:
+To finish, you can apply several properties or launch some actions on a specific refreshed node (when a zoom event has been catched, per example) by listening its refreshing state:

     // Get your image node
     var img=$('#foo img')[0];